 1.12C Fees

-Set and maintain an appropriate te • Fees are set according to community HSC 0 level of hire fees for use of for use of service and cost recovery principles. facilities on community land.
+• Level of fees is determined & adopted by Council annually.
+0 Set and maintain an appropriate • Fees are set according to community HSC level of hire fees for use of service and cost recovery principles. facilities on community land.